telerik/ajax-docs/controls/combobox/appearance-and-styling/change-the-appearance-of-the-input-element.md

 # Change the appearance of the input element

->caution This tutorial is relevant to the **old versions** of Telerik.Web.UI assembly **(prior to Q1 2009).** For the new versions please check [this tutorial]({%slug combobox/appearance-and-styling/change-the-height-of-the-input-element%}).
+This tutorial is relevant to the **old versions** of Telerik.Web.UI assembly **(prior to Q1 2009).** For the new versions please check [this article]({%slug combobox/appearance-and-styling/change-the-height-of-the-input-element%}).
->

-The tutorial will show you different ways of changing the appearance of the input element of RadComboBox.
+The tutorial will show you different ways of changing the appearance of the input element of RadComboBox (inline, in the code-behind, with JavaScript, with CSS).

 *  **Inline**